benhumphry/paperless-metadata-manager/README.md

 ## Usage

+### Metadata Type Selector

+Choose from Tags, Correspondents, or Document Types using the dropdown at the top.

-### All Tags Tab
+### All Tab

-View all your tags with:
+View all items with:
-- Document count (color-coded: red=0, yellow=1, gray=2+)
+- Document count (color-coded: red=0, green=1+)
 - Match type (None, Any, All, Literal, Regex, Fuzzy, Auto)
-- Tag color preview
+- Tag color preview (for tags only)

-Filter by name and sort by name or document count.
+Click column headers to sort.
+Filter by name using the search box.

 ### Cleanup Tab

-Find tags that are candidates for deletion:
+Find items that are candidates for deletion:
 - Filter by maximum document count (0, 1, 2, or 5)
-- Auto-excludes tags with automatic matching algorithms
+- Toggle "Exclude auto-match" to show/hide auto-matching items
-- Auto-excludes tags matching configured patterns
+- Auto-excludes items matching configured patterns (tags only)
-- Select individual tags or use "Select All"
+- Select individual items or use "Select All"
 - Bulk delete with confirmation

 ### Merge Tab

-Consolidate similar tags:
+Consolidate similar items:
-1. Enter a prefix (e.g., "account") or leave blank for auto-suggestions
-2. Review groups of similar tags
-3. Edit the target tag name if needed
-4. Click "Merge" to combine tags
+1. Click on suggestion groups to add items to selection
+2. Or use custom search to find specific items
+3. Click individual items to add/remove from selection
+4. Enter target name and click "Merge Selected"

 The merge process:
-1. Creates the target tag (if it doesn't exist)
+1. Creates the target item (if it doesn't exist)
-2. Adds the target tag to all affected documents
+2. Reassigns all documents to the target
-3. Deletes the source tags
+3. Deletes the source items

 ## Deployment Options